Well, I can’t really say I’m a fashionista yet, hahah, but I do have larger boobs.

 If you have a form fitting shirt, it may be considered skanky/trampy, but if you wear a cardigan/sweater over top, I think it tones that vibe down.

-Just from looking at your Chicblog, I think you’re doing quite well. (:posted over 3 years ago
+Just from looking at your Chicblog, I think you’re doing quite well. (:posted about 4 years ago

 I have kinda average sized, and i don’t really let it affect my fashion…